GA-BEWD-2014/BEWD-2014/02_Variables_Conditionals/slides/slides_02.md

 - [Article](http://ruby.about.com/od/control/a/Conditional-Statements.htm) from about.com about ruby conditional statements.
 - [Article](http://strugglingwithruby.blogspot.com/2008/11/conditional-statements.html) - More about true and false.
 - [Khan academy tutorial](https://www.khanacademy.org/math/geometry/logical-reasoning/e/conditional_statements_and_truth_value) about logical reasoning.
+- More on Methods [Videos](https://vimeo.com/gatv/review/67752033/50fc5adfa7) by Steven Nuñez for GA.
+	-	password => BEWD_GA